 Successful completion of four years of Wellness credit is an LHS graduation requirement.

-PHYSICAL EDUCATION & HEALTH FACULTY
+WELLNESS & HEALTH FACULTY

 Nicholas St. George